 Finnish retail site SPOT-A-SHOP is a one-stop destination for the best fashion and sportswear discounts on the web.
-A lean start-up keen to expand further afield than their home country, SPOT-A-SHOP created a mobile responsive site, and implemented search marketing with Google AdWords.
-As a result, they have seen clicks increase by 500%, and have expanded into two new international markets in their first year.
+A lean start-up keen to expand further afield than its home country, SPOT-A-SHOP created a mobile responsive site, and implemented search marketing with Google Ads.
+As a result, the company has seen clicks increase by 500%, and has expanded into two new international markets in its first year.

 “We knew immediately that the market size was way too limited for our business,” explains CEO Jesse Jyläs.
 “The concept was built with the plan to scale to multiple countries in a short period of time.”

 Managing costs in this way has been a key factor in the young company’s success so far.
 “We have been able to push down the CPAs in order for them to remain at an acceptable level for us.
-Through this, we have been able to scale our business fast and efficiently.
-We’ve been able to increase our marketing expenditures across the Google channels because we’ve been able to meet the target CPA levels.
+This has enabled us to scale our business fast and efficiently.
+We’ve been able to increase our marketing expenditures across the Google channels by meeting the target CPA levels.
 As a startup, this was extremely important for us in order to scale up.”
 He adds: “We were positively surprised by the amount of resources available from Google in terms of exporting tools and advice.”

 Mobile has also played a key role in SPOT-A-SHOP’s international expansion.
-The site is optimised for mobile, and mobile campaigns are also an important part of their marketing strategy with up to 45% of visits to SPOT-A-SHOP coming via smartphones.
+The site is optimised for mobile, and mobile campaigns are also an important part of the company’s marketing strategy with up to 45% of visits to SPOT-A-SHOP coming via smartphones.